DPDK/dpdk/doc/guides/nics/intel_vf.rst

     .. note::

-        — The pci-assign,host=08:10.0 alue indicates that you want to attach a PCI device to a Virtual Machine and the respective (Bus:Device.Function) numbers should be passed for the Virtual Function to be attached.
+        — The pci-assign,host=08:10.0 value indicates that you want to attach a PCI device to a Virtual Machine and the respective (Bus:Device.Function) numbers should be passed for the Virtual Function to be attached.